“When you don’t transmit irritation from mechanical breakdowns, an audience finds them interesting and even amusing.”

 Oddly, classical performers often shun speaking from the stage, and then, when they teach, they model that quirky behavior.

-For instance, at a faculty trio recital I recently attended at a top U.S. conservatory, after the group’s entrance, the violinist announced that the stagehand supplied the wrong music stand, so he went to fetch a larger one, during which time the cellist and pianist remained on stage, wordlessly ignoring the audience, oblivious to how cold and indifferent they seemed.
+For instance, at a faculty trio recital I recently attended at a top U.S. conservatory, after the group’s entrance, the violinist announced that the stagehand supplied the wrong music stand, so he went off stage to fetch a larger one, during which time the cellist and pianist remained on stage, wordlessly ignoring the audience, oblivious to how cold and indifferent they seemed.

 I advise students not to copy that conduct, particularly nowadays, when we need to win over new audiences for concert music.